kyleiwaniec/w205Project/README.md

-#See the documentation and the wiki for project details
+#Please see the wiki for full project details and documentation

 ##QUICK SETUP INSTRUCTIONS##